arjbingly/grag/cookbook/Basic-RAG/RAG-PIPELINES.md

-# RAG Piplines
+# RAG Pipelines

 In very basic terms, a RAG pipeline is a system where relevant context is provided to the LLM along with the query.
-Typically a vector database is leveraged for this task.
+Typically, a vector database is leveraged for this task.

 ## Benefits of RAG